damayantiazure/devsecops/Labs/Module-3-Application-Security-Principles.md

 - Use the website

-- Review code for vulnerabilities
+- Explore some base hacking activities

 - Discuss your findings with class and instructor